How to Grow Ranunculus: The Complete Guide

 How to Plant Ranunculus

 Ranunculus corms are hard and dry when stored.
 Unlike a typical daffodil or dahlia bulb, these things can look and feel a bit dead, but they’re not.
-While pre-sprouting isn’t necessary, you’ll get flowers about three weeks earlier than if you just plunk them in the ground.
+While pre-sprouting isn’t necessary, you’ll get flowers about 3 weeks earlier than if you just plunk them in the ground.

 To pre-sprout ranunculus: